What is calcium and what does it do?

 What are the benefits of calcium?

-Calcium is also critical for:
+Calcium is also used for:

 -